Iqrafayaz/prework-study-guide/README.md

 ## License

-Please refer to the LICESNCE in the rep.
+Please refer to the LICENSE in the rep.